 Each year, more than 3000 merchant ships stop at the port sites of Nantes Saint-Nazaire.

-With an annual traffic of over 25 million tonnes, Nantes-Saint Nazaire is the 4th largest metropolitan seaport and the most important port on the French Atlantic coast.
+With an annual traffic of over 25 million tonnes, Nantes-Saint Nazaire is the 4th largest seaport in mainland France and the largest port on the French Atlantic coast.

 Major marine renewables developments